dzangfan/evason/README.md

 ### Pattern Matching

-Pattern matching is a frequently used method to identify and destructure data in functional programming.
+Pattern matching is a frequently used method to identify and destruct data in functional programming.
 See our first example in this page for its usage.

 Pattern matching in Evason is bascially "work as you are thinking".
 It appears and can only appear in parameter part of a lambda expression, namely the left of `=>`.
 Here is some basic rules of matching: